Zechariah ha-Rofé: Midrash ha-Ḥefetz

 Midrash ha-Ḥefetz, also spelt Midrash ha-Hefez, is unique among Hebrew midrashic literature, as it is not only a collection of biblical homiletic expositions, but is a commentary on difficult phrases and words of the Torah.
 Many of these difficult words and expressions have been collected and arranged in a separate volume of Indices, published by the editor.
 Midrash ha-Ḥefetz also incorporates philosophical notions derived from Greek and Arab philosophers, where they were thought to be in agreement with the teachings of Israel's sages.
 Philosophical ideas drawn from Maimonides' Guide for the Perplexed are also employed in his work.
 In this work, Zechariah ha-Rofé also expounds on the meaning of the accompanying verses of the Haftara, in its several sections.

-Many of the hermeneutical principles used in biblical exegesis are explained in the prologue of Midrash ha-Ḥefetz.
+Many of the hermeneutical principles used by the Sages of Israel in biblical exegesis are explained in the prologue of Midrash ha-Ḥefetz.

 In some cases, Zechariah ha-Rofé deviates from the conventional explanation of biblical verses and offers novel explanations of his own.
 Thus, in the verse which says (Leviticus 19:18): "Thou shalt love thy neighbour as thyself" (ואהבת לרעך כמוך), and where "loving one's neighbour" is traditionally understood in the context of "as one's own self," meaning, whatsoever is unpleasant to one's own self, he should refrain from doing the like of which to his neighbour, here, Zechariah explains its sense as meaning that one is to look upon his neighbour's opinion as though it were his own opinion and worthy of respect, with an emphasis on "one's neighbour being equal to himself".